 These achievements—and many more like them—were made possible in large part thanks to the efforts of Constance H. Buchanan, the scholar who guided and shaped the program during its formative years.
-This year, HDS alumni honored Buchanan’s impact on WSRP, on the School, and on the study of religion by naming her one of the 2017 Peter J. Gomes STB '68 Memorial Honorees.
+In 2017, HDS alumni honored Buchanan’s impact on WSRP, on the School, and on the study of religion by naming her a Peter J. Gomes STB '68 Memorial Honorees.

-“The WSRP puts women at the center of the dialogue on the forces that shape societies and cultures,” says HDS Dean David N. Hempton.
+“The WSRP puts women at the center of the dialogue on the forces that shape societies and cultures,” said HDS Dean David N. Hempton.
 “It provides a pipeline of scholars whose work transforms the way that the world looks at gender and faith.
-I’m delighted that HDS alumni have chosen to honor Connie's efforts to help the program grow and thrive.”
+Connie's efforts enabled the program to grow and thrive.”

 Buchanan took the reins of the WSRP in 1977, four years after it was launched.
 She was a member of the faculty and associate dean of HDS for the next two decades, also serving six years as special assistant to Harvard President Derek Bok for his University-wide initiative on improving the quality of teaching and learning.